 The chargeback process was designed as a consumer protection mechanism to shield vulnerable customers from the impact of fraud and credit card theft.
-Unfortunately, chargebacks end up penalizing retailers severely, as they almost never see the product or service returned — on top of losing the original transaction amount.
+Unfortunately, chargebacks penalize retailers severely, as they rarely see the product or service returned — on top of losing the original transaction amount.
 And with chargeback incidents on the rise, online retailers are well-advised to proactively implement chargeback prevention measures as part of a broader payment fraud protection strategy.
-The following tactics and best practices can help e-commerce store owners mitigate the risk of chargebacks as well as protect customers against online fraud.
+The following tactics and best practices can help e-commerce store owners mitigate the risk of chargebacks and protect customers against online fraud.

 What are online payment chargebacks?

 Chargebacks are issued when customers report to their credit issuers that their charge card has been used in fraudulent transactions.
-Originally developed to protect customers from the unintended purchase of damaged/faulty products or falsely advertised offerings, the chargeback concept has now expanded to help in the recovery of stolen money.
-Chargebacks are initiated by a bank, or credit card company on behalf of the customer.
+Originally developed to protect customers from the unintended purchase of damaged/faulty products or falsely advertised offerings, the chargeback concept has now expanded to help recover stolen money.
+Chargebacks are initiated by a bank or credit card company on behalf of the customer.
 Instead of confronting merchants directly, customers appeal to their credit card issuers, who can reverse the transactions if they deem it appropriate to do so (e.g., the item purchased was faulty, or it was purchased in a scam/fraud situation).

-For example, if a credit card number is stolen by a malicious actor and used to purchase an item, the credit card company could issue a chargeback for the purchase value.
-However, no party is obligated to recover the purchased item(s),, which is of course an issue for the retailer.
-Along with the transaction cost, merchants are liable for the cost of shipping/packaging, and other expenses already incurred.
+For example, if a malicious actor steals a credit card number and uses it to purchase an item, the credit card company could issue a chargeback for the purchase value.
+However, no party is obligated to recover the purchased item(s), which is, an issue for the retailer.
+Along with the transaction cost, merchants are liable for the cost of shipping/packaging and other expenses already incurred.